core-wg/href/draft-ietf-core-href.md

 [^replace-xxxx]

-{{tab-numbers}} defines the initial mapping from CRI scheme numbers to URI scheme names.
+Table 8 in {{Appendix A of -dash18}} lists the initial mapping from CRI scheme numbers to URI scheme names.

-{::include code/schemes-numbers.md}
+(This table was developed with a previous Internet-Draft of the RFC derived from this document but is not copied into the actual RFC because it will be out-of-date quickly, and because IANA registry should be the focal point for users of this registry, anyway.)

-{: #tab-numbers title="Mapping Scheme Numbers to Scheme Names"}
+The assignments from this table can be extracted from the XML form of

-The assignments from this table can be extracted from the XML form of this document (when stored in a file "this.xml") into CSV form
+{{-dash18}} (when stored in a file "this.xml") into CSV form
 {{?RFC4180}} using this short Ruby program:

 ~~~ ruby